How To Help Someone Who Is Learning How To Trust: Mental Health Tips

 Moving past these feelings is possible with help and support.
 This can come from you, but advice from a mental health professional can help your partner reach their healthiest potential in a balanced, independent way.
 Online therapy platforms like Regain match people with experienced therapists from various backgrounds and specialties tailored to the individual’s unique needs.
 Teletherapy is easy, accessible, convenient, and often more affordable than traditional therapy without insurance.

 People using Regain can speak to a therapist on their schedule, anywhere, with an internet connection via phone, text, online messaging, and video chat.
-According to a growing body of research, online therapy is also as effective as traditional therapy for treating mental health challenges like anxiety and depression that can emerge due to trust issues.
+According to a growing body of research, online therapy is also as effective as traditional therapy for treating many mental health challenges like anxiety and depression that can emerge due to trust issues.
+More research is needed on mental health conditions like bipolar disorder and schizophrenia.

 Getty/AnnaStills